 Melissa Tarby Wasko, MS 1998 (Villanova Univ.)
 (B.S., Villanova University).
 Morphogenesis of the lateral line canals in the cranial dermal bones of the cichlid, Archocentrus nigrofasciatus. [now a Nurse]

 Dr. Angela Wonsettler Ridgel, MS 1996 (Villanova Univ.)
 (B.A., College of William and Mary).
-The morphology and development of the mechanosensory lateral line system of the trunk of hexagrammid fishes. [now Associate Professor of Exercise Physiology, Kent State University; publications] See her TEDxKentState Talk – “Exercise is Brain Food” here.
+Morphology and development of the mechanosensory lateral line system of the trunk of hexagrammid fishes. [now Associate Professor of Exercise Physiology, Kent State University; publications] See her TEDxKentState Talk – “Exercise is Brain Food” here.

 Selected Undergraduate Researchers (see Project Pages for more information)

-Christopher Holland, BS in Animal Science, Minor in Marine Biology, URI (2013) – sound production and aggression-related color changes in cichilds [now a PhD. student in Animal Behavior at Texas A&M]
+Christopher Holland, BS in Animal Science, Minor in Marine Biology, URI (2013) – sound production and aggression-related color changes in cichlids [PhD. in Animal Behavior at Texas A&M, 2018]

 Timothy Alberg, BS in Biomedical Engineering, URI (2011) – µCT imaging of fishes [now working as a biomedical engineer]